State guide

 The state spreads across a lot of high desert, so pick your anchors.

-- Parras de la Fuente, a green pocket in the desert, is home to Casa Madero, the oldest winery in the Americas — the reason many people come at all.
+• Parras de la Fuente, a green oasis of vineyards and walnut trees in the desert, is home to Casa Madero at Hacienda San Lorenzo — the oldest winery in the Americas, founded 1597 — the reason many people come at all.

-- Cuatro Ciénegas, a protected wetland of turquoise pools and gypsum dunes in the desert, plus the fossil-rich areas that put the state on paleontologists’ maps.
+• Cuatro Ciénegas, a protected valley of spring-fed pozas (turquoise pools), white gypsum dunes, and living stromatolites, plus the fossil-rich badlands nearby that put the state on paleontologists’ maps.

 Is it safe?